 Whoops!
 All of a sudden we're back to the summer of 1874 when Alexander Graham Bell made some design decisions, and a bit later when loading coils were deployed on long-distance trunks, which directly affect the method of digitization of voice for Voice over IP.

 And the quantization and coding algorithms for VoIP are the same as those used for digital voice channels called DS0s beginning in the 1950s.

 We would claim that if you don't understand this progression of one thing on top of another, you will never really understand where we are today, and won't be ready to understand where we are going tomorrow, the All-IP Network.

-In Teracom's courses, seminars, books and videos, we start at the beginning, progress in a logical order, and finish at the end - to build structured knowledge so that you can understand how everything fits together.
+In Teracom's courses, seminars and books, we start at the beginning, progress in a logical order, and finish at the end - to build structured knowledge so that you can understand how everything fits together.